-Sometimes, the best thing you can do to manage your anxiety is distract yourself from it.
+Sometimes, the best thing you can do to manage your anxiety is to distract yourself from it.
 It’s best to stay away from social media, and resist watching or reading the news too frequently—you’re more likely to find more reasons for your anxiety than become sidetracked from it.

-Instead, find nourishing, relaxing or joyful ways to distract yourself.
+Instead, find nourishing, relaxing, or joyful ways to distract yourself.
 Make a beautiful meal, bake something delicious, read a good book or spend time outside gardening or going for a walk.
 Call someone you love and plan a video chat.

-Whether you choose to move your body, do something with your hands or talk to a loved one, keeping your mind busy and your heart full can help keep anxiety at bay.
+Whether you choose to move your body, do something with your hands, or talk to a loved one, keeping your mind busy and your heart full can help keep anxiety at bay.